 - Have the opportunity to participate in year-round activities at SDSU in conjunction with the Initiative for Maximizing Student Development (IMSD) and Maximizing Access to Research Careers (MARC) programs to improve their communication skills, build scientific networks, and enhance their ability to attain graduate-level education.

 Who is eligible?

-We are recruiting academically talented, undergraduate students from SDSU who are from groups underrepresented in the biomedical, clinical, behavioral, and social sciences.
-This includes, according to the National Cancer Institute, individuals with disabilities, individuals from socio-economically disadvantaged backgrounds, first-generation college students, and those from underrepresented racial and ethnic groups such as African Americans, Hispanics or Latinos, American Indians or Alaskan Natives, and Native Hawaiians and other Pacific Islanders.
+We are recruiting academically talented, undergraduate students from SDSU and UC San Diego who are from groups underrepresented in the bio-medical, clinical, behavioral, and social sciences.
+This includes, according to the National Cancer Institute, individuals with disabilities, individuals from socio-economically disadvantaged backgrounds, first generation college students, and those from underrepresented racial and ethnic groups such as African Americans, Hispanics or Latinos, American Indians or Alaskan Natives, and Native Hawaiians and other Pacific Islanders.

 In addition, successful applicants will:

 - Have at least two years of college experience (those with 2 years of study remaining are preferred)

 - Be majoring in Biology, Biochemistry, Public Health, Nursing, Sociology, Psychology or a similar area